Constraining hydrostatic mass bias of galaxy clusters with high-resolution X-ray spectroscopy: Discussion

+{\em Plasma Instabilities}: Our cluster simulations do not model magnetic field and plasma effects, which could amplify turbulent motions in the ICM outside the cluster core, e.g., through the magneto-thermal instability and increase the non-thermal pressure support by $\sim 50\%$ at $r_{2500}$ \citep{parrishetal12}.
+Magnetic fields can also suppress fluid instabilities perpendicular to the field lines, leading to suppressed mixing and less turbulence.
+XARM observation should be able to constrain the effects of magnetic fields and plasma instabilities with its gas motion measurements.

-{\em Resonant Scattering}: We did not include the effects of resonant scattering, e.g., in the \FeXXV line \citep{zhuravleva_etal11, shang_Oh13}.
+{\em Resonant Scattering}: We did not include the effects of resonant scattering, e.g., in the the 6.7~keV \FeXXV~K$\alpha$ line, which has been observed by Hitomi in the core of the Perseus cluster \citep{hitomi17b}.
 Resonant scattering increases the optical depth and suppresses the strength of the emission line.
-The effect of resonant scattering can be important in most central region of the cluster where the density, and therefore the optical depth to the 6.7~keV \FeXXV K$\alpha$ line is high.
+The effect of resonant scattering can be important where the density, and therefore the optical depth to \FeXXV~K$\alpha$ line is high.
 Outside the central region, however the effect is expected to be small.
 In the presence of turbulent motions, resonant scattering is suppressed by Doppler shifting the line out of resonance.
-Adding the effect of resonant scattering should therefore improve the velocity recovery of ASTRO-H as it provides additional constraints from the shape of the resonant line \citep[e.g.,][]{zhuravleva_etal13}.
+Adding the effect of resonant scattering can improve the velocity recovery of XARM by providing additional constraints from the shape of the resonant line in the cluster core, but probably not in the outer regions where density is lower.